-After the initial process completes, the connector periodically sends updates to the search appliance, according to the value set in the connector configuration.
-The default interval value is 15 minutes.
+After the initial process completes, the connector periodically sends updates to the search appliance, according to the value set in the connector configuration option adaptor.incrementalPollPeriodSecs.
+The default interval value is 15 minutes, but you can configure it to suit your needs.
+For more information, see "Common configuration options" in the Administration Guide.